freerange/site/soups/weeknotes/week-453.snip.markdown

 I added some validation for the UUID attribute on Assets.
 I started out trying to make it read-only but ended up adding validation to ensure it's present, unique and conforms to the format stated in [RFC 4122][rfc-4122].
 This felt like overkill and I was left questioning how useful it actually was.
 On balance, I _think_ it was useful given that it's really quite difficult to make a truly read-only attribute in [ActiveRecord-like][active-record] objects.

 James, Chris and I met with [Daniel][daniel-roseman] for our regular catch-up on Wednesday.
 We're nearing the end of the project budget and so spent some time preparing for the meeting by trying to estimate the amount we'd get done before the budget runs out.
-We're hopeful that we'll be able to get all assets stored on [S3][aws-s3] and for there to be a single Asset Manager application.
-Unfortunately we don't think we'll get to the point of serving assets directly from S3 which is possibly/probably where the real benefit of this work lies.
+We're hopeful that we'll be able to have all assets stored on [S3][aws-s3] and all asset management functionality aggregated into a single application, but we probably won't get to the point where assets are being served directly from S3.
+The latter would be a bit disappointing, but at least we'd be leaving the Asset Manager in a state where that change would be a lot more straightforward.

 ## Space4